agentmorris/camera-trap-ml-survey/README.md

 ### Papers from 2023

+<br/>** Procko M, Naidoo R, LeMay V, Burton AC.
+Human presence and infrastructure impact wildlife nocturnality differently across an assemblage of mammalian species.
+PLoS ONE 18(5): e0286131.
+2023.**

+My favorite kind of paper on this list: an ecology paper that just happens to use ML (as opposed to a paper *about* camera trap ML).

+Look at impacts of human disturbance on wildlife nocturnality.
+Black bears more nocturnal in response to human detections, coyotes + hares less nocturnal in areas of higher trail density.
+Coyotes + deer + hares more nocturnal near urban-wildland boundaries.
+Use MD for animal/human/vechicle/blank categorization.

 <br/>**Brookes O, Mirmehdi M, Kühl H, Burghardt T. Triple-stream Deep Metric Learning of Great Ape Behavioural Actions. arXiv preprint arXiv:2301.02642.
 2023 Jan 6.**

 Combine three data streams - body part segmentation / pose analysis, RGB video, and optical flow - to analyze ape behavior from video.
 Classify behaviors like sitting, walking, standing, etc.  Data is 500 annotated videos from Africa, with per-frame body part annotations and behavioral labels.
 Each of the three streams is fed into a ResNet-50 backbone, and the final output vectors from all three models are combined into the final behavioral classifier.
 Data are not publicly available, but metadata [here](http://people.cs.bris.ac.uk/~burghard/mpi2019.txt) suggests contacting the data owner, who may make the data available by request.